bhuwang971/DNSC6330_Assignment6/README.md

 #### Potential Negative Impacts
 * **Math / software issues**
   - *Histogram‑bin precision* – the EBM’s `max_bins = 512` discretisation can cause round‑off drift that flips scores across the 0.22 decision cut‑off.
   - *Random‑seed sensitivity* – the 10–25‑trial random grid search used in Assignment 3 yields materially different models when the seed changes.
+  - *Software‑update risk* – future releases of `interpret` or its dependencies could change default binning or scoring logic; strict version‑pinning and automated regression tests are required.

 * **Security & robustness**
   - The red‑teaming exercise (Assignment 4) showed a one‑tree surrogate can be stolen with **one API call** (`stolen_dt.png`), enabling > 1 000 crafted inputs that steer predictions.